 Foldables are great to use in interactive notebooks or reading journals.
 They are another hands on activity that has a high engagement rate.
 We can use foldable to teach and practice theme.
 By incorporating foldables into a reading notebook, students have a great reference tool that they can use in the future too!

-A great thing about teaching theme is that it’s not the activity that needs to change, but rather the story or book.
+A great thing about teaching theme in 4th grade is that it’s not the activity that needs to change, but rather the story or book.
 Students can repeat the same foldable for different books or stories in order to gain a deeper understanding of theme and how it changes.

 #5 Incorporating Theme into Writing